HighlineWoodworking/OneFinity-Accessories/README.md

 [Retainer Blocks](retainer_blocks/README.md)

+## Using

-Projects and files are 100% free to use under [CC0](https://creativecommons.org/public-domain/cc0/) which makes them as close to Public Domain as possible.
+Projects and files are 100% free to use under [CC0](https://creativecommons.org/public-domain/cc0/).

 Finished products can also be purchased from the [Highline Woodworking Etsy Site](https://www.etsy.com/shop/HighlineWoodworking)